-J. Reimbursement and Per Diem.
+G. J. Reimbursement and Per Diem.

-Board Members shall be reimbursed by the port for pre-approved and reasonable expenses incurred in the exercise of official Board business and shall be paid a per diem equal to the per diem paid to commissioners.
+Board Members shall be reimbursed by the port for pre-approved and reasonable expenses incurred in the exercise of official Board business and shall be paid a per diem equal to the per diem paid commissioners.
+The port shall provide sufficient investigative and administrative support to enable the Board to reasonably carry out its duties hereunder to commissioners.